openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IERT/_passes.md

 ### `-cmx-tiling`: Tile Operations to the condition that all their I/O fit into CMX
 This pass will replace a set of operations with the pattern OP ==> Subview->Copy->Op->Copy->SubView.
 The condition for the replacment is that for each op the SUM of their I/O tensors to fit into CMX memory
+### `-copy-op-hoisting`: Update location of CopyOps in the block
+This pass checks all CopyOps and updates their position in the parent block to be close to source op that generates the copy op source buffer
 ### `-group-async-execute-ops`: Reduces number of async.execute operations
 Groups consecutive operations which utilizes the same executor and max resources into same async.execute region
 ### `-move-view-ops-into-async-regions`: Moves view-like Operations inside the asynchronous regions which depends on them